Skip to Content

 Mount Rushmore Craft

 Labor Day – Mount RushmoreObserved the first Monday in September.
 Now, strictly speaking, Labor Day is not a patriotic holiday.
-It’s complicated.
-However, generally people have begun to view it as an American tradition, so why not do an American-themed craft and learn more about America on this long weekend?
+It’s a Labor Workers Party day.
+Yeah, it’s complicated how a political movement became a “relaxing” holiday.
+However, generally people view it as an American tradition, so why not do an American-themed craft and learn more about America on this long weekend?

 Statue of Liberty Craft